taocpp/taopq/doc/Result-Type-Conversion.md

 This is due to the fact that the custom data type is not a parameter, but rather the returned value.
 The parameter list can therefore be identical for multiple custom data types and this could leads to conflicting overloads.
 Also, [ADL➚](https://en.cppreference.com/w/cpp/language/adl) would be unavailable as only the parameters' types are considered for ADL.

-Note that any returned value in the above examples can itself be a registered custom type. taoPQ will simply expand parameters recursively.

 ### `tao::pq::result_traits< T >`